grencez/circlife/README.md

 In `unidirectional.smt2`, we prove that sustained life can be modeled as each newly-spawned cell replacing its parent.
 Furthermore, as the filename implies, we prove that the spawns eventually propagate in one direction.
-Given these two facts, the problem of determining whether a given &xi; can yield sustainable life (i.e., the CircLife problem) is equivalent to [livelock detection](https://doi.org/10.1007/978-3-319-03089-0_12) on unidirectional rings of finite state machines.
+Given these two facts, the problem of determining whether a given &xi; can yield sustainable life (i.e., the CircLife problem) is equivalent to [finding a livelock](https://doi.org/10.1007/978-3-319-03089-0_12) in an arbitrarily sized unidirectional ring of finite state machines that each have the same transition function &xi;.

 In `reduction.smt2`, we give a reduction from the Periodic Domino Problem (for NW-deterministic Wang tiles) to our CircLife problem.
 This is just the key step of the reduction, whereas the rest of the proof is identical to the [undecidability proof](https://doi.org/10.1007/978-3-319-03089-0_12) of livelock detection for unidirectional rings of finite state machines.